Vertical 02 · Research

 18. See Restatement (Second) of Conflict of Laws § 302 (Am.
 L. Inst.
 1971); VantagePoint, 871 A.2d at 1112–13.
 The internal-affairs rule.
 A converted entity’s governance is governed by the law of the new state of incorporation from the moment of effective conversion; there is no “Delaware tail” on internal-affairs questions for activity post-conversion.

 19. In re Tesla, Inc. Derivative Litigation, 2025 WL 3689114 (Del.
 Dec.
 19, 2025) (en banc, per curiam).
-The Delaware Supreme Court’s reversal of Tornetta I reinstated the 2018 pay package and remanded on fees; on remand, Chancery awarded $54.5 million in fees (approximately four times lodestar, on a quantum-meruit basis), far below the original $345 million award.
+The Delaware Supreme Court’s reversal of Tornetta I reinstated the 2018 pay package and agreed in principle to a quantum-meruit fee award on a lodestar-times-four basis (reportedly approximately $54 million, far below the original $345 million award), with the final fee amount pending remand for fee-dispute proceedings.
 The decision is doctrinal closure on the Tornetta catalyst, but it does not unwind the migrations that the original rescission triggered: each converted entity continues to be governed by the TBOC for internal-affairs purposes going forward.

 20. Enrolled S.B.
 29, S.B.
 1057, and H.B.
 40, 89th Leg., R.S.
 (Tex.
 2025).
 The three 2025 statutes.
 S.B.
 29 passed the Senate on May 7, 2025, was signed May 14, 2025, and is effective immediately; S.B.
 1057 was signed May 19, 2025, and is effective Sept.
 1, 2025; H.B.
 40 was signed June 20, 2025, and is effective Sept.
 1, 2025.
 Together they constitute fourteen codified TBOC and Government Code hooks, plus one federal-hook commentary point.